zwilias/zwilias.github.com/source/_posts/2011-12-03-choose-your-weapons.markdown

 ### Zsh ###

 Zsh is alternative shell, in many ways very similar to bash, yet decidedly different.
-For one, it's goal seems to be something along the lines of "implement everything every other shell can do", meaning it's extremely full-featured, yet, very, *very* lean.
+For one, its goal seems to be something along the lines of "implement everything every other shell can do", meaning it's extremely full-featured, yet, very, *very* lean.
 There's another reason I switched to zsh,
 though: [holman's dotfiles](https://github.com/holman/dotfiles).
 More on that